 Researchers have increased demands to publish and now are provided with many avenues of doing so, including open access.
-These broader factors have given rise to predatory publishers, or academic publishers that use questionable practices to solicit, review, and distribute original research.
+These broader factors have given rise to deceptive or predatory publishers, or academic, commercial publishers that use questionable practices to solicit, review, and distribute original research.

 The Problem.
 New and emerging research heavily relies on established knowledge to inform their studies, so the information it uses needs to be valid and accurate.
-Predatory publishers utilize questionable publishing conduct and ethics in terms of soliciting research, their editorial processes, and utilizing peer review, all of which affect the quality of information being published.
+Deceptive publishers utilize questionable publishing conduct and ethics in terms of soliciting research, their editorial processes, and utilizing peer review, all of which affect the quality of information being published.
 Later studies that are informed by such publications are liable to be based on flawed or inaccurate premises, and may lead to negative outcomes.
-An additional problem with predatory publishers is their journals and articles may be found in established indexes and databases as PubMed, ProQuest, and others while doing a literature review.
+An additional problem with predatory publishers is their journals and articles may be found in established indexes and databases as PubMed, ProQuest, and others during the course of a literature review.

 Possible Solutions.
 Critically appraise an article of interest in terms of content, organization, and writing conventions.
-Identify the authors, their affiliations, and credentials, which can often be found in an article.
+Identify the authors, their affiliations, and credentials which are often provided in an article.
 Review the article’s hypotheses, and evaluate the research design and analyses used in the study; see if they are appropriately used and accurate.
 Consult with handbooks or ask colleagues about unfamiliar aspects of the study.
 Check the references or works cited for completeness and if they consistently follow a given format.
 In addition, examine a publisher and journal title and determine whether or not they are established or credible.

 The best way to determine that a publication is reputable is to perform due diligence.